U.S. value stocks capitalize on 'FANG' stumbles, with room to run

-NEW YORK (Reuters) - The summer roller-coaster in two of the four big-cap ‘FANG’ names - Facebook Inc, Amazon.com Inc, Netflix Inc and Google-parent Alphabet Inc - has led to a shift, albeit slight, into value stocks.
+NEW YORK, Aug 17 (Reuters) - The summer roller-coaster in two of the four big-cap ‘FANG’ names - Facebook Inc, Amazon.com Inc, Netflix Inc and Google-parent Alphabet Inc - has led to a shift, albeit slight, into value stocks.

 In the last four weeks, the Russell 1000 Value Index has outperformed its growth counterpart by the largest monthly margin since September 2017, thanks in part to stumbles in Facebook and Netflix shares that stemmed from slowing user growth.
 Moreover, disappointing second-quarter results have reignited fears the tech giants, which have been responsible for much of the equity market’s gains this year, are becoming vulnerable.